BYLAWS OF

 Section 1.
 Certificate of Incorporation.
 The Certificate of Incorporation of the College may be amended in whole or part from time to time by a vote of a majority of the Fellows pursuant to the procedure outlined in the Tennessee Nonprofit Corporation Law.

-A resolution authorizing a proposed amendment to the Certificate of Incorporation may provide that at any time prior to the filing of the amendment with the Secretary of State, notwithstanding authorization of the proposed amendment by the Fellows of the College, the Board of Governors may abandon such proposed amendment without further action by the Fellows.
+A resolution authorizing a proposed amendment to the Certificate of Incorporation may provide that at any time prior to the filing of the amendment with the Secretary of State, notwithstanding authorization of the proposed amendment by the Fellows of the College, the Board may abandon such proposed amendment without further action by the Fellows.

 ARTICLE XI

-Reliance On Records And Reports
+Reliance On Records and Reports

 ARTICLE XII